© 2023 United Church of God Australia

 Jesus said, I will build My Church, and the gates of Hades shall not prevail against it.
 But what is His Church?
 It means the group, or body of people who have been called out by God and form an assembly of believers.
 This assembly of believers is the Church -- which Christ said He would build.
 It is within the Church that you can be moulded and shaped by Christ - to be fit and ready for service when He returns.

-Many have misunderstood what Jesus said and have decided to apply justice, mercy and faith without law.
+Most of modern Christianity has misunderstood what Jesus said on this topic and has decided to apply justice, mercy and faith without law.
 Some who think the law is done away think you can still have justice, mercy and faith, but that doesn't sense.
 How can you apply "justice"— a legal term — if there is no law?
 How can you apply mercy when there is no reference point?

-Yet the majority of Christians who believe in this doctrine find it hard to understand, and even more difficult to explain.
+The majority of Christians who believe the doctrine of the trinity find it hard to understand, and even more difficult to explain.
 Reg Wright examines the history of this belief and related Scriptures.

 Millions of people the world over will be celebrating the birth of Jesus Christ on December 25th, one of the busiest celebrations in the Christian world.
 It is traditional to go to church on Christmas day, or perhaps the evening before.
 For the Christian world in general Christmas is one the most important events in its religious calendar.
 For members of the Church of God it is exactly the opposite.
 Why is this so?

-So - where and what is the Church Christ built?
+Christ declared, "I will build My church".
+Where and what is the Church Christ built?
 Who is a part of it?
-What is its supreme purpose?

 We have a significant dislike for hypocrisy.
 Yet, could we be guilty of this sin in ways we don't recognise?
 Could we have allowed "a piece of furniture" to remain in our house that is wholly inconsistent with the other Godly furnishings?
 Could we even find ourselves, much like the Pharisees, staunchly defending this "piece of furniture" that in truth does not belong at all?
 Is there leaven that we don't recognise anymore?